MARTA: The connection between chemical enrichment, feedback, and dust in a Wolf-Rayet galaxy at z${\sim}$2: An intermediate-mass black hole?

 and thus the inferred Eddington ratio is $\lambda_{\mathrm{Edd}} \equiv \frac{L_{\mathrm{bol}}}{L_{\mathrm{Edd}}} \approx 0.74$.

 Such a vigorously accreting intermediate--mass black hole could, in principle, produce the observed broad component without dominating the narrow--line ISM diagnostics if the narrow--line region is weak, obscured, or strongly diluted by star-formation.
 Furthermore, it could represent a significant (if not the main) powering source of the OI$\lambda8446$ emission discussed in Sect.~\ref{ssec:discussion_OI8446}.

-However, the modest $\mathrm{FWHM}\ (\sim 425$ km s$^{-1})$ and the lack of other strong AGN indicators still favour a stellar--feedback origin, and deeper multi-wavelength observations would be required to bring further evidence in favor of the faint-AGN scenario.
+However, the modest $\mathrm{FWHM}\ (\sim 425$ km s$^{-1})$ and the lack of other strong AGN indicators still favor a stellar--feedback origin, and deeper multi-wavelength observations would be required to bring further evidence in favor of the faint-AGN scenario.
+Finally, we note that the BH mass hereby estimated for \sourceshort leverages calibration relations obtained from galaxy samples with typical $\mathrm{FWHM}_{\Halpha} > 1000~ \mathrm{km~s}^{-1}$ and brighter luminosities ($L_{\mathrm{H\alpha}} > 10^{42}~\mathrm{erg~s^{-1}}$): therefore, the applicability of such BH mass calibrations to the case of \source is not well validated yet, due to the poor available statistics of intermediate-mass black holes.

 \end{appendix}